Frequently Asked Questions

 Reviewers are assigned by the editor based on expertise needed to assess the merits of the paper.
 Associate editors do not assign reviewers but are asked to provide suggestions to the editor.
 Authors may provide suggestions for reviewers when submitting their papers.

-“Do I have to format my paper according to JCR’s style for the review process?”
+“Do I have to format my manuscript according to JCR’s style for the review process?”

-Strict JCR format is required for accepted papers.
-For papers in review, you can make a first approximation.
-See the author link on the home page for submission instructions.
+Strict JCR format is required for accepted manuscripts.
+However, for the review process, you can make a first approximation.
+See the author link on the home page for our submission guidelines.

 “What is the relationship between reviewers, AE, and editor?”